A/B Test

 Test Email design

-Split test without winner will send the different Splits to all groups of Profiles at the schedule time.
+• A/B test without winner will send the different Splits to all groups of Profiles at the scheduled time.
 You can study the results in the Email Reports to see what Split version performed better among your Profiles.

 This option is ideal when for test performed on a smaller amount of Profiles.
 To do a straightforward 50/50 test, for testing example what button color work better on your audience.